 Hikers, birders and wildlife-watchers have over seven miles of trails to enjoy at LLELA.
 There are currently three access points.
 The Cottonwood, Cicada, and Redbud Trails begin at the Cicada Pavilion.
 The Bittern Marsh Trail is accessed by parking in the lot adjacent to the river outlet, walking around the security gate and across the river to the kiosk at the trailhead.
 The Blackjack Trail is just inside our entry gate, accessed by turning right at the marked driveway just past our gatehouse.
 The Green Dragon Trail is a short connector trail which begins in the Beaver Pond Paddling Trail parking lot.

 The trails are open only when LLELA is open.
 Please be sure to give yourself enough time to hike back to your vehicle and exit LLELA before closing time (5 p.m.
 November 1-February 28; 7 p.m.
 March 1-October 31).
 Be sure to remember a water bottle, sunscreen, and insect repellent.
 Know your route (a trail map is available for the asking in the LLELA gatehouse), and please stay on designated trails.

 Water levels along our trails change seasonally and sometimes on short notice.
 North Texas is subject to periodic and prolonged droughts, so natural waterways are dry at times.
 On the flip side, when rain DOES come it is often in torrential downpours.
-Parts of the Bittern Marsh Trail, the Blackjack Trail, and the Cottonwood Trail may be flooded for a day or two after very heavy rain.
-For up-to-date information related to water levels, contact firstname.lastname@example.org or 469.635.5481.
+Parts of the Bittern Marsh Trail, the Blackjack Trail, and the Cottonwood Trail may be flooded after very heavy rain.
+For up-to-date information related to water levels, check the Current Trail Conditions or call 469.635.5483.

 Which trail should I take?